elatov/elatov.github.io/_posts/2012-03-27-possible-reasons-for-rarp-storms-from-an-esx-host.md

 </div>

 > <div>
->   <strong>ESXi host generates excessive RARP broadcasts with multicast traffic</strong><br /> ESXi host generates excessive Reverse Address Resolution Protocol (RARP) packets when virtual machines join or leave multicast groups.This issue is resolved in this release.
+>   **ESXi host generates excessive RARP broadcasts with multicast traffic**<br /> ESXi host generates excessive Reverse Address Resolution Protocol (RARP) packets when virtual machines join or leave multicast groups.This issue is resolved in this release.
 > </div>

 And lastly, I have seen a lot of RARPs when you have Beacon probes enabled.
 Another person actually blogged about it already: <a href="http://virtualrj.wordpress.com/2009/01/14/beacon-probing-resulting-in-excessive-broadcasts/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtualrj.wordpress.com/2009/01/14/beacon-probing-resulting-in-excessive-broadcasts/']);">Beacon probing resulting in excessive broadcasts</a>.